HUNcamper/Python-Gif-Ascii-Animator/README.md

 # What's different in this fork
 The individual frames are saved into txt files rather than printing it to the console.
+Usage from command line implemented, you can drag & drop gifs into the script to convert them automatically.
+Run the script by itself to play the last converted gif file!

 # Python-Gif-Ascii-Animator
 This project intends to convert an animated gif into an ascii representation and print this representation into the console.